Shawkat Ali: Early life

-Shawkat Ali was born in a prominent Sunni Muslim family in Gandaria, Dhaka, East Bengal on April 20, 1918.
+Shawkat Ali was born in a prominent Sunni Muslim family in Gandaria, Dhaka, East Bengal, on April 20, 1918.
 His father Shamser Ali was a prominent businessman in the area and his mother Meherunnisa Khanam was a housewife.
 He lost his mother when he was two years old.
 He was raised by his father and maternal uncles and aunts.
 He attended Muslim High School.
-After completion of his high school, he attended Jagannath College and received his B.Com. degree.
+After completing high school, he attended Jagannath College and received his B.Com. degree.
 He went for higher studies in Dhaka University but could not finish due to political involvement.

 Political career

 Shawkat Ali was deeply involved with Tamaddun Majlish.
 On 30 December 1947, a meeting was called by Principal Abul Kashem at the Rashid Building.
 The first Rastrabhasa Sangram Parishad called "Tomuddin Majlish er Rashtrobhasha sub-committee" was formed under the leadership of Professor Abul Kashem.
 Shawkat Ali was elected as one of the members of that committee.

 On March 2, 1948, he was elected one of the members of the second Language Movement sub-committee.
 The second sub-committee called a general strike throughout the country on 11 March 1948.
 It was the first strike of the Language Movement.
 Shawkat Ali played an important role during that strike.
 He along with his friends started picketing in front of the second entrance of the Secretariat building.
 At one point of the picketing, he halted the car carrying the Police S.P.
 Chatham and I.G.
 Zakir Hossain.
 Others picketing with him were Kazi Golam Mahboob and Engineer Barkat.
 When the I.G. handcuffed the other two activists, Shawkat Ali laid down in front of the car.
 The I.G. then said "you are under arrest too" and grabbed his hand.
 Shawkat Ali in return grabbed the shiny car bumper with his other hand.
 The car then started to move while dragging him along with the I.G.
 He was then arrested and taken away.
 Also arrested on that day were Sheikh Mujibur Rahman, Khaleque Nawaz Khan, Shamsul Huq, Oli Ahad, Abdul Wahed and others.
 Separate cases were filed against Shawkat Ali and Kazi Golam Mahboob.